haosulab/ManiSkill-Learn/README.md

 ### Generating Custom Point Cloud Demonstrations

 To generate custom point cloud demonstrations using custom post-processing functions (by replacing `process_sapien_rl_base`, see [Observation Processing](#observation-processing)), we have provided demonstrations containing all the necessary information to precisely reconstruct the environment at each time step.
+The files are stored in `full_mani_skill_state_data/`

 The demonstration has the following format: